-Great Harwood Primary School will promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school or college (including supply teachers, volunteers, contractors or those that have hired/let the premises) are dealt with promptly and appropriately.
-Great Harwood Primary School will strive to embed a culture of openness, trust and transparency in which the school's values and expected behaviour set out in the staff code of conduct are lived, monitored and reinforced constantly by all staff.
+Turning Point Academy will promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school or college (including supply teachers, volunteers, contractors or those that have hired/let the premises) are dealt with promptly and appropriately.
+TPA will strive to embed a culture of openness, trust and transparency in which our school's values and expected behaviour set out in the staff code of conduct are lived, monitored and reinforced constantly by all staff.

-Great Harwood Primary School will ensure that staff are encouraged and feel confident to self-refer, where, for example, they have found themselves in a situation which could be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards.
+TPA will ensure that staff are encouraged and feel confident to self-refer, where, for example, they have found themselves in a situation which could be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards.

 All staff are clear on how to report low level concerns and will be empowered to do so.
-Staff must report their concerns to the Head teacher.
-If concerns are surrounding the Head teacher, this must be referred to the Chair of Governors.
-Guidance from Keeping Children Safe in Education, September 2023, will be followed in view of recording and storage of such concerns.
+Staff must report their concerns to the Principal - Mike Marshal, or a member of the school's leadership team (one of the Deputy Principals or Assistant Principals).
+It is important to note that if the Principal is not informed directly, they will always be kept informed of a low level allegation in a timely manner, by the leadership team member that was originally informed.
+If concerns are surrounding the Principal, this must be referred to the Proprietor (Stefan Campbell).
+Guidance from Keeping Children Safe in Education, September 2025, will be followed in view of recording and storage of such concerns.

-If in doubt whether the concern is a low-level concern, the headteacher will consult with LADO for guidance.
+If in doubt whether the concern is a low-level concern, the Principal consult with LADO for guidance.

-The governing body will ensure low level concern procedures and staff behaviour expectations are clearly addressed within the staff code of conduct and procedures are implemented effectively, ensuring that appropriate action is taken in a timely manner to safeguard children and facilitate a whole school or college approach to dealing with any concerns.
+The Trustees will ensure low level concern procedures and staff behaviour expectations are clearly addressed within the staff code of conduct and procedures are implemented effectively, ensuring that appropriate action is taken in a timely manner to safeguard children and facilitate a whole school approach to dealing with any concerns.